eficode/DevOpsCSAOS/documentation/ci-pipeline-architecture.md

 All of the CI-pipeline functionality are made with Github Actions and can be found [here](https://github.com/Devops-ohtuprojekti/DevOpsCSAOS/blob/main/.github/workflows).

 There are 3 separate pipeline jobs which are all run on every push to branches other than main.
 On pushes to main, deployment job is triggered.
-The deployment job is relative simple and can be found from [this](https://github.com/Devops-ohtuprojekti/DevOpsCSAOS/blob/main/.github/workflows/workflow.yml) file.
+The deployment job is relatively simple and can be found from [this](https://github.com/Devops-ohtuprojekti/DevOpsCSAOS/blob/main/.github/workflows/workflow.yml) file.
 The jobs run before deployment are described in more detail below.

 ## Job #1 (lint and tests)